200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-PregenCharactersforInternsandInvaders.md

 Strength (+1): My attention to detail.

-Weakness (-1): I’m a perfectionist and can take too long.
+Weakness (-1): Iâ€™m a perfectionist and can take too long.

 Five Years (+1): I see myself in a leadership position.